liuzht7-github/BDR/README.md

 python run_hq_batch.py --workspace "path/to/your/invest_workspace" --lulc_dir "path/to/save/tiles" --threats_template "path/to/your/threats_template.csv" --sensitivity_table "path/to/your/sensitivity.csv"
 ```

-## License

-This project is licensed under the MIT License.
-Please see the [LICENSE](LICENSE) file for full details.

 ## Citation

 Please cite our paper if you use this code in your research.
 The full citation will be added here upon publication.